 What form(s) does this medication come in?

-Each nearly-white-to-slightly-yellowish, film-coated, oblong-shaped, extended release tablet, coded with the word "BAYER" on one side and "C500 QD" on the reverse side, contains ciprofloxacin 500 mg as ciprofloxacin HCl (287.5 mg, calculated as ciprofloxacin on the dried basis) and ciprofloxacin (212.6 mg, calculated on the dried basis).
+Each white-to-slightly-yellow, film-coated, oblong-shaped, extended-release tablet, coded with the word "BAYER" on one side and "C500 QD" on the other, contains ciprofloxacin 500 mg as ciprofloxacin HCl (287.5 mg, calculated as ciprofloxacin on the dried basis) and ciprofloxacin (212.6 mg, calculated on the dried basis).
 Nonmedicinal ingredients: crospovidone, hypromellose, magnesium stearate, polyethylene glycol, silical colloidal anhydrous, succinic acid, and titanium dioxide.

-Each nearly-white-to-slightly-yellowish, film-coated, oblong-shaped, extended release tablet, coded with the word "BAYER" on one side and "C1000 QD" on the reverse side, contains ciprofloxacin 1000 mg as ciprofloxacin HCl (574.9 mg, calculated as ciprofloxacin on the dried basis) and ciprofloxacin (425.2 mg, calculated on the dried basis).
+Each white-to-slightly-yellow, film-coated, oblong-shaped, extended-release tablet, coded with the word "BAYER" on one side and "C1000 QD" on the other, contains ciprofloxacin 1000 mg as ciprofloxacin HCl (574.9 mg, calculated as ciprofloxacin on the dried basis) and ciprofloxacin (425.2 mg, calculated on the dried basis).
 Nonmedicinal ingredients: crospovidone, hypromellose, magnesium stearate, polyethylene glycol, silical colloidal anhydrous, succinic acid, and titanium dioxide.

 Who should NOT take this medication?